 A cruise aboard the Safari Explorer in Alaska is not cheap, but for travelers who value up close wilderness in comfort and style there is no better Alaskan cruise.

-This Alaska small ship cruise review was written by an AdventureSmith Explorations crew member.
-Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+This Glacier Bay cruise review was written by an AdventureSmith Explorations crew member.
+Read all AdventureSmith Expert Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about all our Alaska trips: 1-800-728-2875.